lemonstener/mixerdb/readme.md

 ## Overview

-Welcome to the Mixer DB Backend repository!
+Welcome to the MixerDB repository!

-Mixer DB is cocktail mixology application that contains a database with hundreds of cocktails and ingredients.
+Mixer DB is cocktail database that contains hundreds of cocktails and ingredients.
 This repository contains all of the files needed to create a fully functional database along with an API to easily find what you need.

 ## Technologies used